-The gas supply for the range burners and oven, figure 3-5, is provided from the LPG tank.
-Make sure that the main valve (on tank) is turned On before lighting pilots.
-The appliance valve, marked Range & Center Furnace, in the refrigerator vent compartment must be turned On as well as the valve at the range top connection.
+The gas supply for the range burners and oven is provided from the LPG tank.
+Make sure that the main valve (on tank), as well as the valve at the range top connection, are turned On before lighting pilots.

-It is a good safety practice to leave oven control in Pilots Off (to OFFon later units) position (maximum clockwise) when oven is not in use or while unit is in motion.
+It is a good safety practice to leave oven control in Off position (maximum clockwise) when oven is not in use or while unit is in motion.